Cost: There is no setup fee unless some very custom development needed.

 FTP address that you will connect to is ftp.geekseller.com, username and password will be provided to a seller when the integration is requested.

-You will receive access to our FTP with a structure of folders as shown below (this may differ depending on the specifications of individual integrations):
+You will receive access to our FTP with a structure of folders as shown below (this can be customized if needed):

 GeekSeller will upload files to this folder with new order information.
 Each uploaded file will have a unique name.
 The seller can use this file to load orders to their system.
 GeekSeller can customize the structure of this file to the seller’s specific needs.